TarjinderSingh/clingen2016/README.md

 - in the gene, transcript, and region view, we see:

-Top left: gene name, number of variants, and link to other online resources and references
+**Top left**: gene name, number of variants, and link to other online resources and references

 ![gene name](figures/gene_name.png "Gene name")

-Top right: observed and expected number of variants of each functional class, and the pLI score
+**Top right**: observed and expected number of variants of each functional class, and the pLI score

 ![constraint](figures/constraint_score.png "Constraint")

-Middle: Exonic coverage for gene or transcript (proxy for regional quality)
+**Middle**: Exonic coverage for gene or transcript (proxy for regional quality)

 ![coverage](figures/coverage.png "Coverage")

-Below: Table of all variants observed in this gene
+**Below**: Table of all variants observed in this gene

 ![variants](figures/variant_table.png "Variants")